 A trader observed numbers rushing by on a small tape and the well trained mind translated the real-time clues and formed them into a solid opinion or just a gut feeling.
 This opinion then served as the basis for the decision-making process.

 I believe that a trained tape reader in todays market would probably be at a slight disadvantage over a trained chart reader.
 This is due to the lack of a price history and the fact that charts makes use of our powerful visual sense.

 AS A MATTER OF FACT CHART READING IS TODAY’S EQUIVALENT TO TAPE READING AND IS THEREFORE THE PRIMARY TOOL AT THE DISPOSAL OF ANY TECHNICAL TRADER

 Don’t be fooled, chart reading, just like tape reading, is still a hard-to-learn skill and it takes years to be able to draw a ‘profitable’ conclusion from the relentless stream of information it provides.
 You have to make sure to use the tool correctly from the start, in order to make fast progress on the learning curve.

 Here is a piece of advice I want to give you right away.

 Work with an uncluttered and clean chart and avoid fancy indicators because they are costly!
 What that means is that they will consume a large part of your attention and your ability to concentrate, both being limited resources.

-There are simply no shortcuts to the learning curve of becoming proficient in any profession, such as a doctor, a navy seal, a trapeze artist or a stock trader!
+There are simply no shortcuts to the learning curve of becoming proficient in any profession, be it a a doctor, a navy seal, a trapeze artist or a stock trader!

-Your brain needs time to rewire and your best bet is to speed this up by making efficient use of that time!
+Your brain needs time to rewire and your best bet is to speed up this process by making efficient use of that time!

 The older you get, the longer it will take as the plasticity of your brain deteriorates with age.
 Plasticity refers to your brain’s ability to reorganise or rewire neural pathways throughout your life as a result of experience!